gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 ### 7.3.5 Building the Boxes

+First, for an inline nonreplaced element or piece of anonymous text, the value of `font-size` determines the height of the content area.
+If an inline element has a `font-size` of `15px`, then the content area’s height is 15 pixels because all of the em boxes in the element are 15 pixels tall, as illustrated in Figure 7-36.

 // 7-36

-The next thing to consider is the value of line-height for the element, and the difference between it and the value of font-size.
-If an inline nonreplaced element has a font-size of 15px and a line-height of 21px, then the difference is six pixels.
+The next thing to consider is the value of `line-height` for the element, and the difference between it and the value of `font-size`.
+If an inline nonreplaced element has a `font-size` of `15px` and a `line-height` of `21px`, then the difference is six pixels.
 The user agent splits the six pixels in half and applies half to the top and half to the bottom of the content area, which yields the inline box.
 This process is illustrated in Figure 7-37.

 // 7-37